MarximusMaximus/convert-to-webp/README.md

 by Marximus Maximus (<https://teammerryshark.com>)

-Converts images / animated images (including transparency) to webp.
+Converts images / animated images (with transparency) to webp.

 ## Like My Work & Want To Support It?